“Concern for the student’s personal as well as academic welfare is one of the qualities that makes Hiram such an exceptional college.“

 – Colleges That Change Lives

-⋅ Students are from 34 states and 26 countries.
+⋅ Students are from 30 U.S. states/territories and 11 countries

 - Founded in 1850, Hiram College is a private, liberal arts college with a proud tradition of educational innovation and excellence.